aiaa-istc/aiaa-istc.github.io/index.md

 ## 2025 Intelligent Systems Workshop -- POSTPONED UNTIL 2026
 <!-- Holiday Inn Fairborn, June 3-4, 2025 (save the date!) -->
-Due to the restrictions on government travel and training, we made the call to officially cancel the AIAA Intelligent Systems Workshop on 3-4 June, yesterday (as of March 20, 2025).
+Due to the restrictions on government travel and training, we made the call to officially cancel the AIAA Intelligent Systems Workshop on 3-4 June (as of March 20, 2025).
 It’s sad especially given our all-star lineup of speakers!
 Hopefully things will settle down soon and we can plan something for next year.
 <!-- The 10th annual Intelligent Systems Workshop will take place on June 3-4, 2025 at the Holiday Inn Fairborn, in Dayton, OH.
 The workshop is an important part of the AIAA Intelligent Systems Technical Committee (ISTC) annual activities and provides an informal, unclassified, international forum for the exchange of ideas and information on intelligent systems. -->

 <!-- This year's workshop theme: Misson-Centric Autonomy -->